Don't know which swing thought to take to the Range? Start Here.

 You didn’t have this Practice Plan to build your Feel for Distance Control.

 Imagine a world where you can hit balls on the range, have no worries about results, no grinding over swing thoughts. in fact, no thoughts exist about trying to fix your golf swing.
 NONE!
-This is a world where you find your Feel for distance control, where you're not surprised how often your mind will make your muscles hit the ball to your target.

-I can speak from experience.
 When you can hit a golf ball the correct distance, put yourself in position to make a birdie Putt, and don't care to know how you just did that.
+Momentum is on your side.

 Imagine getting home, writing your next practice plan, and you literally can't wait to get back on the range.
+There is no better Feeling in the game of golf.

 Take it from Tiger Woods: